CarrierOps/1P-Wiki/ByteSizedLearning/TinyTechTidbits/CodeMunchies/hello-gcp.md

 # Getting Started With GCP

--Intro on cloud
-    -what is it
-    -using computers at their data centers worldwide.
-    -services such as BQ, hosting

--Home Screen
--Console
--Cloud Storage
--Cloud Run
--Cloud functions
--Pub sub

 ## What Is The Cloud?
 The Cloud is essentially a global network of servers which are connected and operate as a single ecosystem.
 These servers can provide functions such as storing and managing data(Google Cloud Storage), running applications/services such as BigQuery, along with many other uses.